idrabenia/micronaut-native-hello/README.md

-To build the project it will require to execute next commands
+To run the project it will require to execute next commands

 ```bash
 docker build . -t micronaut-hello --no-cache -m 16g